jbx-protocol/juice-docs-v1/protocol/api/contracts/jbdirectory/write/setcontrollerof.md

   @dev
   A controller can be set if:
   - the message sender is the project owner or an operator having the correct authorization.
-    - or, an allowedlisted address is setting an allowlisted controller.
+  - or, an allowedlisted address is setting a controller for a project that doesn't already have a controller.

   @param _projectId The ID of the project to set a new controller for.
   @param _controller The new controller to set.